MateuszM02/Praca-Inzynierska/README.md

 3. Merge - merges 2 sorted data structures into one sorted structure.
 4. Sorting - unstable sort of data structure.
 5. Transform - transform one collection into another (like std::set<std::pair<int, int>> into std::vector<CustomPair>)
-6. Adjacent filter - return structure of initial elements where each adjacent pair meets certain condition
+6. Unique - return structure of initial elements where for each adjacent pair predicate(x, y) = false
 7. N-th element - moves n-th smallest element to n-th position in data structure.
 All elements before it are smaller and all after are bigger.
 Doesn't sort or keep order of those 2 subgroups.
 8. Regex - returns vector of all substrings matching pattern.
 9. Remove Erase if - removes all elements matching predicate from given data structure.